 HLC Academies Senior Scholar

 Gloria Rogers serves as the Adjunct Director for Professional Development at ABET.
+She began her work with HLC in 2013 on the Pathway Pioneer project to test the Degree Qualifications Profile and was promoted to work with the Academies as a Senior Scholar in 2014.
 She has organized 14 symposia on program assessment and accreditation that have been attended by faculty from 600 institutions around the world.
 In addition, she has written 35 assessment-related articles, given more than 100 invited presentations at national and international conferences, and facilitated workshops and seminars at more than 110 campuses.
 She has also given invited presentations, consultations and workshops in 31 countries, including a Fulbright Senior Scholar assignment in Lima, Peru.